Scriptbash/QRaven/qraven/help/source/installation.rst

   :width: 600

 .. note::
    The plugin will look for an update each time QGIS is started.
 If it finds one, you will have a small notification at the bottom of the plugin window.
+Simply follow the previous steps to install the new update.